Home » FAMILY » How to Have a Grateful Heart

 This post contains affiliate links.
 If you click & make a purchase, I receive a commission!
 Thanks!
 Read my full disclosure policyAs an Amazon Associate, I earn from qualifying purchases.

 A few years ago, I wrote a short post about having a month of gratitude in November.
 While the ideas I shared are a great place to start, sometimes I think we need to push ourselves in the gratitude department!
-And I think that might be especially true this year.
-So let’s look at how to make gratitude a habit all year round, not just during the month of Thanksgiving!
+Maybe that’s especially true for you this year.
+Or maybe, since 2020, it seems like it’s especially true always.
+How can you and I and all of us learn to have a grateful heart all year round, not just during the month of Thanksgiving?

 Why You Need a Grateful Heart